-The opening song, “Burn My Dread,” starts as a light, hip-hop vocal track, and eventually gains a slightly more hard-core guitar riff.
+The opening song of the Persona 3 Original Soundtrack, “Burn My Dread,” starts as a light, hip-hop vocal track, and eventually gains a slightly more hard-core guitar riff.
 Though short, it’s a catchy little track, followed by series standard “Poem of Everybody’s Souls,” which at over 5 minutes is one of the longest tracks on the CD.
 “Want to Be Close” is an upbeat techno vocal piece, while “Shadow” is a techno orchestral piece that is darker and might fit better in a Matrix movie.

 The battle themes, including “Unavoidable Battle,” and “Mass Destruction” tend to be darker techno themes, the latter including rap vocals, and definitely present themselves as battle themes.
 I was surprised at how many tracks had vocals included in one way or another, all in English (or at least Engrish).
 The mix of hip-hop vocals and techno melodies really lends a feel of modernity to the soundtrack, which is what the series strives for, as it takes place in day after tomorrow Japan.